European Data Protection Board: Tasks

 The EDPB remit includes issuing guidelines and recommendations, identifying best practices related to the interpretation and application of the GDPR, advising the European Commission on matters related to the protection of personal data in the European Economic Area (EEA), and adopting opinions to ensure the consistency of application of the GDPR by the national supervisory authorities, in particular on decisions having cross-border effects.
 Additionally, the EDPB is tasked with acting as a dispute resolution body in case of dispute between the national authorities cooperating on enforcement in the context of cross-border cases, encouraging the development of codes of conduct and establishing certification mechanisms in the field of data protection, and promoting cooperation and effective exchange of information and good practices among national supervisory authorities.

 Chairmanship

-The European Data Protection Board is represented by its Chair who is elected from the members of the Board by simple majority for a five-year term, renewable once.
+The European Data Protection Board is represented by its chair who is elected from the members of the board by simple majority for a five-year term, renewable once.
 The same election procedure and term of office apply to the two deputy chairs.

-Currently, the Chairmanship of the Board is held by:
+As of 2026, the chairmanship of the board consists of: